pebblecode/wfh-api/README.md

 ### parameters
 message: `/wfh message:I'll be at home in my pants` or `/wfo message:I'll be at the stand up desk today`
-default: this allows your default location to be either `wfh,wfo`
+default: `/wfh default:wfo` this allows your default location to be either `wfh,wfo`

 #Development && installation
 [Install CouchDB](http://couchdb.apache.org/#download) and run.